Its-Yayo/Backend-Tests/README.md

 Single repo to test a backend architecture made with ExpressJS, JavaScript.
 The client app is a card game made my me for a uni assignment.
 All tests will be deployed.

-If you wanna store this repo in your locahost, make sure you type the following commands.
+If you wanna store this repo in your localhost, make sure you type the following commands.
 ```
 $ git clone https://github.com/Its-Yayo/Backend-Tests.git
 $ cd Backend-Tests